-- 1. The study choice check consists of at least the completion of a digital questionnaire and a contact moment with the study programme.
-The following additional activity will also be provided as part of the Study Choice Check: an individual personal consultation at the beginning of the first period. - 2.
-Within 4 weeks following registration, the prospective student will receive a link to the digital questionnaire.
-Within 4 weeks following completion of the questionnaire, the prospective student will receive an invitation to the contact moment with the study programme. - 3.
-The digital questionnaire can be completed in the period between November 2020 and August 31 th.
-2021 - 4.
-The contact moments with the study programmes are planned in the period between February 1th and September 15th 2021 - 5.
-The contact moment will consist of an individual interview or group activity.
-For applicants who submit their applications before 1 May, this means an individual interview, possibly combined with a group activity.
-For applicants who submit their applications after 1 May and international students, this may mean an individual interview, possibly combined with a group activity; however, a telephone interview is also possible. - 6.
+- 1. The study choice check consists of at least filling in a digital questionnaire and a contact moment with the study programme. - Within 4 weeks following registration, the prospective student will receive a link to the digital questionnaire.
+Within 4 weeks following completion of the questionnaire, the prospective student will receive an invitation to the contact moment with the study programme.
+International students as referred to in the Study Choice Check Rules will receive further information on the study choice check within 4 weeks following registration. - 3.
+The digital questionnaire can be completed in the period between 01 November and 31 August.
+The study choice activities for international students will take place in the period between 01 November and 31 August.

+- 4. The contact moments with the study programmes are planned in the period between 01 November and 31 August. - 5.
+The contact moment for applicants before 1 May consists of an individual conversation or, possibly combined with a group activity.
+For applicants after 1 May and international students, the contact moment preferably consists of an individual conversation, possibly combined with a group activity, but telephone contact is also an option. - 6.
 The study choice advice will be sent to the prospective student by e-mail within ten working days of the contact moment. - 7.
 The study choice advice is non-binding for prospective students who apply by no later than 1 May.
 Students who apply after 1 May will not be permitted to enrol, except in the case of a situation as referred to in Article 2(2) or in the event of exceptional circumstances as set out in Article 3(3), under a through d of the Study Choice Check Rules. - 8.
 The Study Choice Check Rules determine the categories of students for whom the study choice advice is not obligatory.
+The study choice advice is likewise not binding for those groups of students.